ACK alert management

 2. On the Clusters page, click the name of your cluster.
 In the left navigation pane, click Workloads > Pods.

-3. In the list of Pods, find the abnormal Pod and click Details in the Actions column.
+3. Find the affected Pod and click Details in the Actions column.

-4. Go to the Events tab and analyze the details of any abnormal events.
+4. On the Events tab, review the details of any abnormal events.

-5. Check the Logs tab for information about why the process failed.
+5. Check the Logs tab for the cause of the failure.

 Note

-If the Pod has been restarted, select Show the log of the last container exit to view logs from the failed attempt.
+If the Pod has restarted, select Show the log of the last container exit.